NLemons247/cs465-fullstack/README.md

 <H3>Reflection</H3>
 <li>How has this course helped you in reaching your professional goals?</li>
 <br>
 <p>I honestly didn't see myself wanting to do web-development before this class but it was a lot of fun.
 As frustrating as it became quite a few times I really enjoy the moments where you figure something out and everything slides back into place to make the website work again.
-This class also deepend my understanding of how you tie all the pieces of a project together, i.e., frontend, backend, and database.
+This class also deepened my understanding of how you tie all the pieces of a project together, i.e., frontend, backend, and database.
 I think this new understanding will help me in the coming year when I am finished with schooling and trying to seek employment in the technology industry.</p>